Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

 a.
 The facility or person shall use best efforts to secure access to offsite properties owned or controlled by persons other than the facility owner for implementation of the approved offsite monitoring plan.

 b.
-If any access required to conduct monitoring is not obtained within 45 days of the date the Department notifies the Facility or person in writing that offsite monitoring shall be performed, the facility or person shall promptly notify the Department in writing, and shall include in that notification a summary of the steps the facility or person has taken to attempt to attain access.
+If any access required to conduct monitoring is not obtained within forty-five (45) days of the date the Department notifies the facility or person in writing that offsite monitoring shall be performed, the facility or person shall promptly notify the Department in writing, and shall include in that notification a summary of the steps the facility or person has taken to attempt to attain access.

 c.
 If the facility or person is unable to obtain access, the Department may require the next best alternative location on accessible property, public or private.

 Any Facility or person not complying with any of the above requirements may be subject to enforcement action at the discretion of the Department including the assessment of penalties or other action pursuant to R.I.
 Gen. Laws § 23-18.9-1 et seq.
 The Department may also prepare and implement onsite and/or offsite monitoring plans for a non-compliant facility or person.
 Noncompliant facilities or persons shall be responsible for and required to reimburse the Department for all costs, including interest, incurred in developing and implementing such a plan(s).
 Failure to develop and/or implement such plans, or reimburse the Department for preparing and implementing such plans, shall be grounds for suspension, denial, and/or revocation of the facility license or registration.

 1.16 Management of Street Sweepings in Rhode Island